JAlcocerT/JAlcocerT/content/blog/ai-aissistant-updates.md

 ## AIssistant Updates

-The aissistant was ideated as a some kind of all-in-one tool around LLMs.
+The [aissistant was ideated](https://jalcocert.github.io/JAlcocerT/ai-useful-yet-simple/) as a some kind of all-in-one tool around LLMs.

+Well, not only text centered, but using the multi-model capabilities as well:

 {{< cards cols="2" >}}
   {{< card link="https://github.com/JAlcocerT/Streamlit-Speech" title="Streamlit Speech Rater PoC" >}}
-  {{< card link="https://github.com/JAlcocerT/Streamlit-MultiChat" title="MultiChat" >}}
+  {{< card link="https://github.com/JAlcocerT/Streamlit-MultiChat" title="MultiChat Project" >}}
 {{< /cards >}}

+And it had quite a few different features.

-Do you prefer the box? the plastic? or the expensive toy I bought you?
+Do you prefer the box? the plastic?

+Or the expensive toy I bought you?

 ![Cat product Meme](/blog_img/memes/features-vs-needs.png)